-- 3.1 Within the prudential indicators there are a number of key indicators to ensure the Authority operates its activities within well defined limits. - 3.2 For the first of these the Authority needs to ensure that its total borrowing net of any investments, does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2012/13 and the following two financial years.
+- 3.1 Within the prudential indicators there are a number of key indicators to ensure the Council operates its activities within well defined limits. - 3.2 For the first of these the Authority needs to ensure that its total borrowing does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2013/14 and the following two financial years.
 This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue purposes.